For Tuyet, Katrina, KaSandra, and Luc

 Lu appeared in the room instantly and stood in front of me, studying my face and putting two and two together.
 He raised his hand to his lips and gasped, “What’s happened?
 It’s awful isn’t it?
 Don’t lie to me; I can see it written all over your face!”

 There was an awkward silence as his words echoed off the walls.
-Before I could answer Jay came strolling into the room, oblivious to the tension at first.
-“Lu R. Rong, what is the matter with you, why did you run off and leave me hanging back there, so to speak?”
-It took Jay to a few seconds to catch on.
+Before I could answer Jai came strolling into the room, oblivious to the tension at first.
+“Lu R. Rong, what is the matter with you, why did you run off and leave me hanging back there,” he whined?
+There was an awkward pause, as Jai took a couple of seconds to catch on.

 “What’s wrong you two,” he whispered?